“Is Alibaba safe and legit?”, “How Trustworthy is Alibaba?”. Yes, many new importers have these concerns.

 Stay away from these three types of products on Alibaba:

 - Replica/knock-off/fake products (such as various fake ladies’ handbags, fake branded watches, fake toys with popular brands such as Disney, etc.).

 - Branded electronic equipment (PlayStation, Xiaomi, Huawei, DJI, etc.).

 - Other products that may cause property rights disputes (mimics appearance and performance).

 Friends especially from Europe and the US need to be more careful.
 In fact, these 3 types of products are also too risky to be reported off the shelf at Alibaba, which is very unstable.

-What’s more, you will invite trouble when you are trying to clear customs in your country because your goods will likely be detained.
+What’s more, you will invite trouble when you are trying to clear customs in your country because your goods will likely be checked and detained.
 The key point is when you are selling in your national market, you will also encounter infringement or claims issues.

 Therefore, if you just buy a few of the above products, you don’t need to worry about it much.
 If you rely on this (imported from China) to make money, you should consider it carefully.